?>

 The cost of living in Illinois, which is 8% below the national average, makes it an affordable place to live.
 It’s an attractive option compared to more expensive states like California and New York, where living costs are 38% and 26% above the national average.

-Here’s a breakdown of basic expenses in top metros in Illinois.
+Here’s a breakdown of monthly expenses in Illinois’ popular cities:

 2. Employment Opportunities in Illinois

-Illinois is home to the headquarters of 37 Fortune 500 companies, including Boeing, Caterpillar, Walgreens, McDonald’s, and United Airlines.
+Illinois is home to the headquarters of 32 Fortune 500 companies, including Boeing, Caterpillar, and Walgreens.
 These companies offer a wide range of job opportunities across various sectors:

-- Manufacturing: Manufacturing is one of the main industries in Illinois with over 20,000 companies employing around 550,000 people.
+• Advanced Manufacturing: Manufacturing is one of the main industries in Illinois with over 8,237 companies employing around 265,000 people.
 The average salary for manufacturing roles is about $60,000 annually.
-The state expects to add approximately 10,000 new manufacturing jobs in the next five years.
 Notable employers include Caterpillar Inc. and John Deere.

 3. Excellent Education System